Logiqx/gpx-ideas/docs/gpx/proposal/nautical.md

 | ------- | ------------------------------------------------------------ |
 | heading | Vessel heading, differs from course made good due to effects of wind and water current. |

-Wind and water data is listed in a separate [weather and water](weather.md) document.
+Wind and tide data is listed in a separate [environment](environment.md) document.